mhostetter/galois/docs/pages/basic_usage.rst

 - :func:`galois.GFArray.Zeros`, :func:`galois.GFArray.Ones`, :func:`galois.GFArray.Eye`, :func:`galois.GFArray.Range`, :func:`galois.GFArray.Random`, :func:`galois.GFArray.Elements`

-Galois field elements can either be displayed using their integer representation or their polynomial representation.
+Galois field elements can either be displayed using their integer representation, polynomial representation, or power representation.
 Calling :func:`galois.GFMeta.display` will change the element representation.
 If called as a context manager, the display mode will only be temporarily changed.

 .. ipython:: python

-   x = GF256(["y**6 + 1", 2, "1", "y**5 + y**4 + y"]); x
+   x = GF256(["y**6 + 1", 0, 2, "1", "y**5 + y**4 + y"]); x

-   # Temporarily set the display mode to represent GF(2^8) field elements as polynomials over GF(2) with degree less than 8
+   # Set the display mode to represent GF(2^8) field elements as polynomials over GF(2) with degree less than 8
+   GF256.display("poly");
+   x

+   # Temporarily set the display mode to represent GF(2^8) field elements as powers of the primitive element
-   with GF256.display("poly"):
+   with GF256.display("power"):
       print(x)

 Field arithmetic